Read This First

 Prompt 3: Explain any differences between study design and research methodology, elaborate on these concepts, and provide useful examples.

-The section turns on Study Design, Research Methodology, and Understanding the Distinctions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Study Design, Research Methodology, and Understanding the Distinctions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Study Design distinct from Research Methodology.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Study Design distinct from Research Methodology.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This design involves manipulating one variable to determine its effect on another variable, allowing for the establishment of cause-and-effect relationships.
 For instance, a randomized controlled trial (RCT) in clinical research, where participants are randomly assigned to either the treatment group receiving the intervention or the control group receiving a placebo, exemplifies an experimental design.